-We visited Art in Island last December 30, 2014 and this is already one of my favorite places here in Metro Manila even if it recently opened last December 25, 2014.
+We visited Art in Island last and this became one of my favorite places in the Metro Manila.
 It’s actually a museum, but not like your usual museum, it features 3D art where you are allowed to touch it, feel it and many times you can do crazy poses with the art.
 Interaction and picture taking is a must.

 It was challenging too, as there were around 200 persons inside when we visited according to their staff.

 The art is colorful and the size of it is amazing but what I really like about Art in Island is that I had to force myself to be creative.

 Here are challenges that you might encounter on your visit to Art in Island.

 #1.
 The Challenge of Not Getting Cold Feet

 This is actually the very first challenge that you would encounter in Art in Island because you’re not allowed to have slippers and shoes inside.
 Good thing for me that I had socks on, but my friends were walking barefoot inside and they told me that the floor was cold.